-This report has been prepared by Hyder Consulting (Hyder) for SIMTA in order to address required waste management planning to support the environmental assessment for Concept Plan approval as a transitional Part 3A project for the SIMTA proposal.
+This report has been prepared by Hyder Consulting (Hyder) for SIMTA in order to address required waste management planning to support the environmental assessment for Concept Plan approval for the SIMTA proposal.

 This waste management strategy comprises the following:

 - The relevant legislative context and requirements for waste management. - A summary of the anticipated waste materials generated during demolition, construction and operation of the SIMTA site. - A strategy for the management of construction, demolition and operational waste.